web3-authn/tatchi/examples/tatchi-docs/src/docs/getting-started/next-steps.md

 }
 ```

-The `executeAction()` call takes your account ID, the receiver contract, and an array of actions (in this case, a function call).
 You can set `confirmationConfig: { behavior: 'requireClick' | 'autoProceed' }` to  either force explicit user confirmation in the wallet UI or skip it.

 The `onEvent()` callback streams progress events (authentication, signing, broadcasting, completion) that you can use to update your UI or handle errors.